-- The dough will be slightly sticky.
+The dough will be slightly sticky.
 (You may need to add a little flour if it is too wet or a little water if it is too dry.
 If you have never made bread before don’t fuss about it.
-As long as it seems right you’ll be ok.)
+You’ll be ok.)

 - Cover the bowl with plastic wrap and refrigerate overnight.

 - When you take it out in the morning (I always bake in the early part of the day), the sponge should have doubled in bulk.

 THIS IS ONLY PART 1 OF THE RECIPE.